ioos/sanctuarywatch/docs/training_images/infographiq_chapter_3_image_creation.md

 <img src="updated_images/image1-illustrator.png" alt="Alt Text" width="80%" height="80%">

-If you check out the "Layers" tab for the image above, you’ll see that the image is composed of four layers:
+If you check out the "Layers" tab for the image above, you’ll see that the image is composed of four layers: mobile, text, icons, and background.

-If you don't see "Layers", use this access path: *Top Navigation Bar > Windows > Layers
+If you don't see "Layers", use this access path: *Top Navigation Bar > Windows > Layers*

  - When optimizing a graphic for desktop view only, the required layer order for Infographiq is listed below.
 You'll notice it's missing the "mobile" section as shown in the image.
 All the following steps will still apply, just skip the sections about "mobile" in the following sections.
     1. text